Don't Bypass Our Concerns

 Protect Our Town, Our Water, and Our National Forest from Corridor H

 Wardensville is a small but thriving town in Hardy County, West Virginia.
 Locals have worked hard to breathe new life into the community.
-With homegrown businesses, a revitalized Main Street, and endless opportunities for outdoor recreation in nearby National Forests.
+With homegrown businesses, a revitalized Main Street, and endless opportunities for outdoor recreation in nearby National Forests, Wardensville's economy is on the ascent.

-The West Virginia Division of Highways has plans to extend Corridor H seven miles through Wardensville to the Virginia state line, crossing the George Washington National Forest and paving over family farms.
-Virginia has not committed to building its part of the massive four-lane highway, and there’s no updated, comprehensive Environmental Impact Statement for this stretch.
+But, the West Virginia Division of Highways plans to bypass Wardensville with a seven miles section of Corridor H, crossing the George Washington National Forest and paving over family farms.
+Virginia has not committed to building its part of the massive five-lane highway, and there’s no updated, comprehensive Environmental Impact Statement for this stretch.